gerben-stavenga/RetroOS/README.md

   - linux - implemented on top of linux.
 - kernel - the pure standard c++ kernel implementation.
 - libc - implementation of libc on the OS API (this should allow self-hosting).
+- freestanding - algo/utility libraries to be used from arch and kernel (no c/c++ standard lib)

+### Freestanding

+Because libc and libstdc++ depend on the OS they cannot be dependent on by the arch and kernel.
+To facilitate development we have to build a library of algorithms and useful functions to be used as building blocks.